House by house, block by block

 Well-maintained homes that are weather tight, accessible and free from environmental hazards are the building blocks of safe and desirable neighborhoods.

 Our commitment to improving our neighborhoods extends to improving the lives of our neighbors.
 The Neighborhood Improvement Project (NIP) offers the opportunity for at-risk young adults from these same neighborhoods to learn home construction skills while earning their GED.
-We also enrich the quality of life for physically challenged Milwaukee residents by outfitting their homes with free wheelchair ramps.

 “The world moves in gears.
 We all need each other.”